redfire359/JDownloader-Docker-RCE/README.md

 6.1 In the top left, goto `File -> Restart`.
 This should restart the service, which re-runs the `JDownloader.jar` (which is now our malicious file)

 6.2 To re-execute, just reconnect.
-(This hasn't been tested thuroughly so dont rely on it.
+(This has been hit-or-miss so don't rely on it.
 Establish persistence!!)

 ![](screenshots/step6.png)